-At Better Health Chiropractic and Rehab, our staff also spends many hours sitting, so we understand your pain.
+At Better Health Chiropractic and Physical Rehab, our staff also spends many hours sitting, so we understand your pain.
 Call us for a same day appointment and one of our highly trained chiropractors will be happy to determine if you are suffering from back or neck pain due to poor posture or some other cause.
 You can also make an appointment online by clicking here.

 We have 4 locations to serve you and we are open late for your convenience.
 Many people think that they simply have to live with back, neck, or shoulder pain, but this isn’t true.
 Check out the numerous testimonials on our site and other review sites, like Yelp, and find out how we have helped others just like you find pain relief.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.